kitmi/jacaranda/packages/types/README.md

 ### Common Type Meta

--   {boolean} plain - Keep raw value, don't try to type cast before post processing
+-   {boolean} plain - Keep raw value, don't try to preProcess and type cast before post processing
 -   {boolean} optional - No error throw if value is null and default is null
 -   {any} default - Default value if value is null
 -   {array} enum - An array of values which the value of a enumerable type should be one of it
+-   {any} const - The constant value of this field

 ### Enumerable Types